Boosting Point Clouds Rendering via Radiance Mapping: Appendix A: Datasets

 \paragraph{NeRF-Synthetic} NeRF-Synthetic (\citeauthor{mildenhall2020nerf}) is a high quality synthetic dataset containing pathtraced images of 8 objects that exhibit complex geometry and realistic non-Lambertian materials.
 For each object, there are 100 images for training and 200 images for testing.
 We use the point clouds provided by Point-NeRF (\citeauthor{xu2022point}).
 During training stage, we conduct data augmentation by random scaling and cropping as done in prior works.
 We set the training window size as 800$\times$800.
-At test time, we render novel view images with the original resolution 800$\times$800.
-In main paper (Table 1), we report the results on Ficus, HotDog and Mic, as done in NPBG++ (\citeauthor{rakhimov2022npbg++}).
-Besides, we additionally conduct experiments on all eight scenes and show their PSNR in main paper (Table 2), while the rest metrics are shown in the appendix (Table \ref{tab:ssim_nerf}, \ref{tab:lpips_nerf}). \paragraph{ScanNet} ScanNet (\citeauthor{dai2017scannet}) is a RGBD dataset of indoor scenes.
+At test time, we render novel view images with the original resolution 800$\times$800. \paragraph{ScanNet} ScanNet (\citeauthor{dai2017scannet}) is a RGBD dataset of indoor scenes.
 We evaluate our method on three scenes \{\textit{scene0000\_00}, \textit{scene0043\_00} and \textit{scene0045\_00}\} as done in NPBG++ (\citeauthor{rakhimov2022npbg++}) and follow their train-test-split.
 Specifically, if there are less than 2000 frames in the scene, we take 100 frames with equal spacing in the image stream.
 If there are more than 2000 frames, we take every 20th image such that the training views would not be too sparse. \textit{scene0000\_00} belongs to the latter case and the other two belong to the former.
 Then, we sample 10 frames at a fixed interval for testing and the rest for training.
 The training window size is set to 720$\times$720 and the test resolution is 960$\times$1200.

 \paragraph{DTU} DTU (\citeauthor{aanaes2016large}) is a multi-view stereo dataset captured at a resolution of 1200 $\times$ 1600.
 We validate our approach on three scenes \{\textit{scan110}, \textit{scan114}, \textit{scan118}\} as done in NPBG++ (\citeauthor{rakhimov2022npbg++}) and use the same point clouds as theirs, which are obtained by PatchMatchNet (\citeauthor{wang2021patchmatchnet}).
 We also perform the same train-test-split in each scene.
 NPBG++ evaluate the whole images including the background.
 In our empirical observations, we find that the background is dark and far from the camera, producing a extremely noisy point cloud.
 Although the models are able to render high-quality details of the objects, the numerical results are still very low.
 We argue that such evaluation settings do not match our visual effects and is not reasonable.
 Therefore, we mask out the background both in training and testing using the binary segmentation masks provided by IDR (\citeauthor{yariv2020multiview}).
 All methods are evaluated using this settings.
 The training window size is set to 800$\times$800 and the test resolution 1200 $\times$ 1600.